 Here’s the hard truth: the single best way to accomplish your writing goals with a blog is to write better blog posts.

-(Share that on Twitter?)
+The first step to write a better blog post is to write your lead.
 Also known as lede for journalism geeks, this term describes the first paragraph, the hook of your story where your job is to grab the attention of the reader,

 Length: one to three paragraphs.

-Length: three or four paragraphs.
+Length: two or five paragraphs.

 This is where you finally explain the solution to your readers’ problem.

-Most people start their post here.
+Most people start their post here, with the solution.
 However, that’s a huge mistake.
-Skipping to the solution before you’ve fully explained the problem is like passing on foreplay, and if you do, you might find that your post comes out flat.
+Skipping to the solution before you’ve fully explained the problem is like skipping to the climax in a novel without all the plot points that came before it.
+If you do, you might find that your article comes out flat.